w3c/wai-curricula/content/designer/navigation.md

 * define mechanisms to identify blocks of repeated content
 * cooperate with developers to define and implement mechanisms that bypass blocks of repeated content
 * define mechanisms to help users to locate specific web pages within websites, for example by providing breadcrumb trails, site maps, and descriptive page titles
-* evaluate the use of navigation mechanisms, including menus, tables of content, and sitemaps, and justify the use of navigation mechanisms that avoid distraction and unnecessary noise
+* evaluate the use of navigational mechanisms, including menus, tables of content, and sitemaps, and justify the use of navigational mechanisms that avoid distraction and unnecessary noise
 * identify related requirements for developers to implement:
   * interactions for navigational mechanisms, including keyboard, mouse, touch, and voice
   * clear and descriptive names for navigational mechanisms